 The following Compensation Discussion and Analysis ("CD&A") should be read in conjunction with the compensation tables contained elsewhere in this proxy statement.
-Because our compensation methods and their results have remained essentially the same during the past year, this CD&A is very similar to the prior year's CD&A. References to our "named executive officers" in this CD&A are to the same persons set forth in the compensation tables.
+Our compensation methods and their results have remained essentially the same during the past several years, so this CD&A is very similar to the prior years' CD&A. References to our "named executive officers" in this CD&A are to the same persons set forth in the compensation tables.